How To Remove Scratches From A Windshield

 Using your wipers without spraying the windshield first is a superb way to end up with light scratches.
 Remember, dust and dirt are essentially small rocks, and if your wipers scrape them against the windshield, it’s likely to leave a scratch.

-Thankfully, a small spritz of washer fluid is all it takes to keep your windshield clean while wiping.
+Thankfully, a tiny spritz of washer fluid is all it takes to keep your windshield spotless while wiping.

 Don’t Waste Money If You Don’t Have To